PerthTravel Guide

 When is the best time to travel to Perth?

 Perth is home to weather patterns that are all its own.
 Neither as tropical as Brisbane nor as chilly as Hobart, the weather in Perth stays reasonably warm year-round.
 This is great news for you because it means there’s no wrong answer when you’re wondering when the best time to visit Perth is.
 Outside of the cooler months, Perth isn’t especially prone to rain, which also means you can safely plan any outdoor activities well in advance.
-With the exception of certain public vacations, all of Perth’s major attractions are open year-round too.
+With the exception of certain public holidays, all of Perth’s major attractions are open year-round too.

 Summer in Perth is regularly quite hot and very dry.
 Rainfall is very rare during the summer months but the normally reasonable Perth temperature can spike upward quite dramatically.
 What this means is that summer is perfect for the many water-based activities in Perth.
 Spend a day on the river – there's nowhere better than Perth for hot days on the water.
 Appropriate clothing: Keep it simple with t-shirts, shorts, skirts and sandals.
 Don't forget: Sunscreen and water for those dry, sunny days.